Slips-PC/Project-Hoxworth-3.0/README.md

 }
 `
 4. Open up the node.js **command prompt** (not the regular node.js program) and navigate to the Project Hoxworth folder.
 5. Type `npm run start` once you have entered the folder.
 The bot should activate.
-To test it, type `$h ping`, or whatever you changed the prefix to earlier in setup if you changed the prefix.
+To test it, type `{prefix}help`.

 # How to find commands:
 The commands are all listed in a pastebin, which can be found by typing `{prefix}help`, or [here](https://pastebin.com/Q0gaydHt).